Open the comparison view

 There are three built-in experiment views that cover several display types: Default, YAML, JSON.View regressions and improvements

-In the comparison view, runs that regressed on any feedback key against your baseline experiment will be highlighted in red, while runs that improved will be highlighted in green.
-At the top of each feedback column, you can find how many runs in that experiment did better and how many did worse than your baseline experiment.
-Click on the regressions or improvements buttons on the top of each column to filter to the runs that regressed or improved in that specific experiment.
+In the comparison view, red highlights runs that regressed on any feedback key against your source experiment, while green highlights runs that improved.
+At the top of each feedback column, you can see how many runs did better or worse than your source experiment.
+Click the regression or improvement buttons at the top of each column to show only runs that regressed or improved in that experiment.

 Open a trace